The Itmann Company Store and Office was developed by the Pocahontas Fuel Company for their mines in Wyoming County, West Virginia.

-By providing all of the goods and services in Itmann, Pocahontas Fuel was able to recover much of the money it paid in salaries.
-1 It was also able to determine to a large extent the quality of life for its employees.
+By providing all of the goods and services in Itmann, Pocahontas Fuel could recover much of the money it paid in salaries.
+1 It was also able to determine to a large extent, the quality of life for its employees.

 In 1958, the Pocahontas Coal Company was acquired by Consolidated Coal.
 1 The company remodeled the office building in 1976, which involved installing sheet paneling over the plaster walls, removing some of the original woodwork, and adding drop ceilings.

 Consolidated Coal’s successor, Island Creek Coal Company, closed the mines at Itmann in the mid-1980s.
 1 In 1987, the building was acquired by Billy Wayne Bailey, who maintained the structure for the post office, and for several beneficent organizations, including StoneHaven, a homeless shelter.
 3 The post office relocated from the building in 2012.